-Air Conditioner Replacement: what to do when your air conditioner stops working05/28/2015Summer and comfort are made for each other, but when you’re dealing with an air conditioner that isn’t providing you with the comfort you expect, you may need to think about air conditioner replacement.
+Air Conditioner Replacement: what to do when your air conditioner stops working Posted May 28, 2015 Cooling Summer and comfort are made for each other, but when you’re dealing with an air conditioner that isn’t providing you with the comfort you expect, you may need to think about air conditioner replacement.
 Take a minute and think about this scenario: it’s only a few weeks in to the summer and you’re enjoying an easy day at home.
 As lunchtime rolls around, you recognize that it’s beginning to feel awfully warm inside.
 You check the thermostat and all seems to be well with the settings, but the temperature is reading 85 degrees.
 It’s a possibility that you rode it out as much as you could, but now it’s time to call in a pro and find out what’s wrong.
 So what does that mean for you as a homeowner?
 Well, there are a few reasons that you might be facing air conditioner replacement.
 And considering the weather in Orange County, you don’t want to be left without what might be the single most important piece of home comfort equipment you own.
 Here are a few things you should be on the lookout for if you think your air conditioner has stopped working: Insufficient air flow.
 If you notice a change in air flow, check for a blocked return-air or supply-air grille.
 Be sure all of these grilles are not covered by furniture or other items.
 Non-working outdoor fan.
 If you go outside to view your air conditioner’s outdoor fan and it doesn’t run, you’ll want to give the experts at Ocean Air Conditioning in Orange County a call.
 That fan is in charge of the transferring of heat from your home to the outdoors.
 If it doesn’t run, that heat transfer isn’t taking place and can cause various issues, including overheating of the compressor and other potential internal problems.
 Outside obstructions.
 If your air conditioner is currently circled by shrubbery or other potential obstructions, there could be an issue with good air flow to the unit.
 Over time this could also mean that dirt and debris end up clogging your system and hurting its cooling abilities.
 Make certain your system is free from obstructions and is cleaned regularly to potentially lessen your chances of needing air conditioner replacement.
 Dirty filters.
 One of the most common concerns that Ocean Air Conditioning has is improperly cared for filters.
 Dirty filters not only reduce airflow, they can also hurt your system’s efficiency and can drive up your energy bills.
 They also affect air quality and when allergy season is in full-swing, a dirty filter can have a large impact on your home comfort.
 If you have checked all of these and your air conditioner still isn’t operating, follow these step-by-step instructions, only proceeding to the next step if the system doesn’t start.
 Check that the thermostat temperature set-point is set below indoor temperature, and the system switch is in the COOL position.
 Is the outdoor unit power supply switch "on"?
 Is the furnace/air handler power supply "on"?
 Check the house fuse box/breaker box for a blown fuse or tripped circuit breaker.
 If the system still does not operate, call Ocean Air Conditioning at 949-525-9119.
 Having a broken air conditioner and dealing with air conditioner replacement doesn’t have to be a headache.
 Sure, your system may not be operating , but that’s why the pros at Ocean Air Conditioning in Orange County is here to help.
 Give us a call at 949-525-9119.